oneapi-src/SYCLomatic/docs/_include_files/options_def.rst

 .. _desc-report-only:

-Only reports are generated.
-No SYCL code is generated.
+Generate migration reports only.
+No SYCL code will be generated.
 Default: ``off``.

 .. _end-report-only: